Bob Goodrich

-Bob Goodrich is a former high school All-American football player and television sports producer.
+Robert Goodrich is a former high school All-American football player and television ABC Sports producer.

-Early life

-Growing up in Dallas, Texas, Goodrich played football at Woodrow Wilson High School, from which he graduated in 1963.
-Goodrich was inspired by his father, who was a Methodist minister and bishop who hosted and produced the live weekly television show The Pastor Calls.

-College
+Education

-Offered 50–60 scholarships from schools around the country, Goodrich chose to play college football in his hometown for the renowned Southern Methodist University (SMU) in Dallas, Texas.
-Goodrich received his bachelor's degree in psychology and played tight end on the SMU team that won the 1966 Southwest Conference (SWC) Championship and played in the 1967 Cotton Bowl Classic.
+Goodrich attended Woodrow Wilson High School in Dallas, Texas, lettering in football, track, and basketball.
+A two-time All-American, he was inducted into the Dallas Independent School District Athletics Hall of Fame in 2020.
+He played college football at Southern Methodist University in Dallas, Texas, although he received scholarship offers from over 50 schools across the nation.
+Goodrich received his bachelor's degree in psychology and played tight end on the SMU team that won the 1966 Southwest Conference Championship and played in the 1967 Cotton Bowl Classic.

 Career

 ABC Sports

 Goodrich started his career in 1970 at ABC Sports.
 He began working for ABC on a part-time basis, performing various duties on different sports telecasts.
 In addition to the hands-on experience he gained, Goodrich learned about the business from the sports broadcasting pioneer Roone Arledge.
 Goodrich joined ABC Sports full-time in 1971 as a production assistant, becoming an associate producer in 1973 before being elevated to full producer in 1976.

-Goodrich was producer of ABC’s NFL’s Monday Night Football from 1980-86.
+Goodrich was producer of ABC’s NFL’s Monday Night Football from 1980–86.
 He was appointed producer by Arledge after sportscaster Howard Cosell and MNF director Chet Forte revolted against new producer Terry O'Neil on the eve of the 1980 regular season.
 Goodrich "was not considered creative," rather "he had an amiable personality and a subdued ego," which was what Arledge decided the broadcasts needed in the midst of turmoil.
 In the made-for-TV dramatization of Monday Night Mayhem, a book by authors Bill Carter and Marc Gunther, actor Brennan Brown portrayed Goodrich, who worked as a consultant on the film about the rise of Monday Night Football.

 Along with director Chet Forte, Goodrich is credited with innovating in 1981 the use of a replay camera on the opposite side of the football field from the press box, which Goodrich dubbed "reverse-angle" replay.

 Goodrich was the producer for the Monday Night Football game on Monday, December 8, 1980, the night John Lennon was killed.
 Goodrich relayed the news to Howard Cosell, who informed the television audience of Lennon's death.

 Among the many highlights during Goodrich’s career at ABC Sports was serving as the producer for the network’s first-ever coverage of the Super Bowl, Super Bowl XIX, in January 1985 in Stanford, California.
 He also produced the Super Bowl XXV pre-game and halftime programs in Tampa, Florida in 1991.